Cloudy030/cs511_delta/README.md

 - Per Capita CO2 emissions line graph (country, material)
 - Per Capita CO2 emissions bar graph (country, material)

-Visual components are implemented in the website
+Data visual components are implemented in the website
-- Total CO2 emissions line and bar graph
+- Total CO2 emissions line and bar graph (country, material)
-- Per Capita CO2 emissions line and bar graph
+- Per Capita CO2 emissions line and bar graph (country, material)

 ## Templates in the website
 There are 3 sets of templates in this web application.
-- Home Page (index.html)
+- Landing Page (index.html)
 - Total CO2 emissions Page (total.html)
   - Table
     - Showing annual CO2 emissions data rows from all countries and all years with proper pagination